The 2019 Credentialing Resource Center Symposium

 MGM Grand, Las Vegas

-The 2018 CRC Symposium delivers two days of engaging education and training to MSPs, medical staff leaders, and quality directors in credentialing environments spanning the care continuum.
+The 2019 CRC Symposium delivers three days of engaging education and training to MSPs, medical staff leaders, and quality directors in credentialing environments spanning the care continuum.
 Top industry experts impart fresh insight and actionable strategies for developing and sustaining effective credentialing, privileging, competence assessment, and medical staff governance processes amid constant changes to healthcare service delivery and reimbursement.

 Whether you’re a newly minted professional or an industry veteran, a symposium regular or a first-time attendee, you won’t want to miss out on the industry’s premier credentialing event.
-New for 2018, an expanded speaker lineup features celebrated experts and in-the-trenches MSPs and medical staff leaders eager to share their success stories and practical application pointers.
-Plus, flexible session tracks allow attendees to custom-fit their training trajectories to their career focuses and experience levels, while a brand-new networking reception connects professionals across department and state lines.
+New for 2019, an expanded speaker lineup features celebrated experts and in-the-trenches MSPs and medical staff leaders eager to share their success stories and practical application pointers.
+Plus, flexible session tracks allow attendees to custom-fit their training trajectories to their career focuses and experience levels.

 The symposium’s unique emphasis on interactive discussion and collaborative problem solving empowers attendees with different professional vantage points to work together to achieve excellence in credentialing, privileging, and competence assessment.
 Healthcare organizations send their medical staff services and leadership teams to learn concrete strategies for streamlining key processes and fostering interdepartmental cohesion.